 MAILING LIST.
 Enter your email at the bottom of this page to be added to our mailing list, and we will send out information about new online offerings and upcoming live retreats (and you’ll receive free access to a video about 5 tips for dealing with stress using mindfulness).

-Dr. Sears is collaborating with Alliance Integrative Medicine to do mindful stress reduction groups (based on MBSR and MBCT) at their location in Kenwood — 6400 East Galbraith Road, Cincinnati, Ohio 45236.
-The Fall 2017 group will start with a free intro lecture on Monday, Septemeber 11th at 6:00pm, and the group will be held on Monday evenings from 6p-7:30p, from September 18th November 13th (No class on October 9th due to Columbus Day holiday).
-Download the Fall 2017 Mindfulness Flyer here.
+Dr. Sears is collaborating with Alliance Integrative Medicine to do 8-session mindful stress reduction groups (based on MBSR and MBCT) at their location in Kenwood — 6400 East Galbraith Road, Cincinnati, Ohio 45236.
 For more information, or to register, call 513-791-5521.
 Introductory lectures are free and open to the public, with no obligation.
 Those signed up for the course are also encouraged to attend the introduction to learn the background material.
+The Fall 2018 group will start with a free intro lecture on Monday, August 27th at 6:00pm, and the group will be held on Monday evenings from 6p-7:30p, from September 10th to November 12th (no class on Sept 24th and Oct 22nd).
+Download the Fall 2018 Mindfulness flyer here.

 Dr. Sears presents two-day workshops on Mindfulness-Based Cognitive Therapy (MBCT) for PESI across the United States.
 For details and locations, visit www.pesi.com, and search under “Sears”.

 Richard received transmission as a Zen Master in the Five Mountain Zen Order on July 23, 2016, in Kansas City, MO, from his teacher Wonji Dharma.
 His transmission name is “Geungsan,” meaning “enduring mountain.”

-Richard gave a talk at the Cincinnati Dharma Center on Sunday, September 3rd, 2017, and on Sunday, May 1st, 2016.
+Richard gave talks at the Cincinnati Dharma Center on Sunday, September 3rd, 2017, and on Sunday, May 1st, 2016.

-Richard hosted a Zen retreat near Evansville, Indiana, May of 2017 and March of 2016.
+Richard hosted Zen retreats near Evansville, Indiana, May of 2017 and March of 2016.

 Dr. Sears gave a talk at the Northern Hills Fellowship on Buddhism 101 on Sunday, February 28, 2016.
 Click on the link for the recording — Buddhism 101 talk.